Poscom2010/Covid-analysis/README.md

 # Exploratory Data Analysis (EDA)
 EDA means exploring the dataset or conducting a deep dive into the data, to understand the data structure, characteristics of the data and identify issues that might need to be corrected.
 Above all, EDA assists in understanding the quirks and innuendos of the data.The main purpose of this activity was to answer the bussiness questions as follows:

  1. Give an overal picture or perspective on the effcts of COVID 19 in Africa.
 In other words, how badly was Africa ravaged by COVID19, that is in terms of new cases, vaccination and death rates - a graphical view would assist.

- 2. Which are top 10 countries of the 54 in Africa had:
-      - Highest COVID 19 infections vs population
+2. Which  are the top 11 countries that had *Highest COVID 19 infections in relation  to population
-      - Highest tests vs population
-      - Highest positive yield vs tests conducted
-      - Highest/ strictest Stringency Index

-  3. Which are **the top 5 countries* that did well to avert the COVID 19 effects
+3. Which are the **top 5 countries** that managed well the COVID 19 pandemic
-  4. Which are the **bottom 15 countries** which did not do well
-          - having less tests vs population
-          - less vaccinations and few peopple fully vaccinated

-  5. Which are the **top 5 countries** seriously ravaged by COVID 19 with highest death rates
+4. Which countries had   highest COVID 19 positivity yield

-   6. Any correlation between GDP and vaccination
+5. Any correlation between between overal deaths in Africa and  vaccination rate
-   7. Any correlation between Stringency index and the total cases - in other words, did the strict rules implemented worked din countries where they were strict or they all perfomed the same just like countries that        had  relaxed regulations

 ## Data Analysis